teresalgarra/draft-algarra-dtn-qos-00/draft-algarra-qos.md

 ### Retransmission

 The retransmission parameter (value 1 in the QoS Parameter Registry in Section 5.1) defines whether an underlying protocol stack that provides retransmission shall be used.
-A new IANA registry, "Retransmission", is defined for the registration of retransmission requirements and the associated values; see Section 5.3.
+A new IANA registry, ''Retransmission'', is defined for the registration of retransmission requirements and the associated values; see Section 5.3.
 Bundles marked as retransmission required (value 1 in the Retransmission Registry in Section 5.3) MUST be dispatched via a protocol stack which applies retransmission in case of data loss.
 Bundles marked as retransmission if possible (value 2 in the Retransmission Registry in Section 5.3) MAY be dispatched via a protocol stack which applies retransmission in case of data loss if currently available, and via a protocol stack which doesn’t if none is available.
 Bundles marked as no retransmission allowed (value -1 in the Retransmission Registry in Section 5.3) MUST be dispatched via a protocol stack which does not apply retransmission in case of data loss.